 The same Ponemon study showed that accidental insider threat cost roughly $283,000 per incident, but due to their frequency, these incidents racked up to $3.8 million per year (not a small charge!).

-If even just a portion of that budget went toward employing a full-time security awareness professional, that may be enough to implement a cyber health training program to substantially change employee behavior.
+If even just a portion of that budget went toward employing a full-time security awareness professional, that may be enough to implement an Insider Threat training program to substantially change employee behavior.

 52% of users re-use their passwords for multiple services.